 The Wildcats improved to 9-1 overall, including 5-1 against Northwest Conference opponents, while dealing the Bearcats (2-8, 0-6 NWC) their eighth consecutive loss.

-Emily Fellows (Sr., Portland, Ore.) got the offense rolling with her conference-leading 11th goal of the year, and was part of a scoring quartet that also included Kendra McSheridan (So., Maple Valley, Wash.), Ellie Schmidt (Sr., Dundee, Ore.) and Sara Miller.
+Emily Fellows got the offense rolling with her conference-leading 11th goal of the year, and was part of a scoring quartet that also included Kendra McSheridan (Jr., Maple Valley, Wash.), Ellie Schmidt and Sara Miller.

 A week removed from its last live competition, Linfield showed no sign of rust, nor a hangover from the recent loss to Whitman.
 The ‘Cats pushed into the penalty box early and often, but Willamette used its size to deflect connecting passes and break up those initial attacks.